The Man Who Married Himself

 The Man Who Married Himself is a 2010 British short comedy film directed by Garrick Hamm and written by Charlie Fish and Garrick Hamm.
 It stars Richard E. Grant, Emilia Fox, Celia Imrie, and Warren Clarke.
-The film is an adaptation of Charlie Fish's short story of the same name, first published at East of the Web.
+The film is an adaptation of Charlie Fish's short story of the same name, first published in 1999 at Fiction on the Web.

 The short won Best Comedy at the LA Shorts Fest and Rhode Island International Film Festival.

 Premise

 A man decides to marry himself, and learns some truths about life and love on the way.